SeNSS (ESRC) Studentships

 Please also consult the ESRC Postgraduate Funding Guide, for further information on the different levels of funding available and the associated terms and conditions.

-Prospective or eligible current doctoral students AND prospective Masters plus PhD students who would like to apply for a SeNSS studentship at Roehampton must do so via the SeNSS online application system, HEIApply.
+Prospective or eligible current doctoral students AND prospective Masters plus PhD students who are encouraged to apply for a SeNSS studentship at Roehampton must do so via the SeNSS online application system, HEIApply.
 Roehampton will be notified of your application automatically via HEIApply.
 You will also need to complete the Roehampton online application.

 Your application will then go through a two-stage process:

 - The University of Roehampton will review your application and consider whether to offer you a place to study at Roehampton.
 At the same time, Roehampton will consider whether to progress your application through the SeNSS selection process.

 - If it is considered that your application should be progressed, an internal panel will review your application and consider whether to progress your application to the external review stage of the process.
-If it is progressed to the external review phase, a panel of SeNSS members subject specialists will review your application and decide whether you should be awarded funding.
+If it is progressed to the external review phase, a panel of SeNSS subject specialists will review your application and decide whether you should be awarded funding.

 You are required to have made contact with the relevant department to express your interest in a SeNSS studentship and to have begun both the SeNSS and Roehampton online applications by 5 December 2022

 Following the interview process, you will have an opportunity to discuss and refine your application and update it on HEIApply.

 How to Apply